24311a04eg-lgtm/VM-deployment/README.md

 # Flask CI/CD Pipeline

-A simple project demonstrating a complete CI/CD workflow using GitHub Actions and AWS EC2.
+A simple project demonstrating a complete CI/CD workflow using GitHub Actions and AWS EC2 with deployable patterns

 ## Project Structure